 This simply isn’t true.
 I’m not some sort of extreme anti capitalist or anything, but showing die hard loyalty to a company that will have no problem axing you when times are tough does no-one any favours (except maybe the company).
 If you WANT to travel and see the world then the only one stopping you, is you.

 “But I don’t have enough money” I can hear some people saying.
 That’s codswallop (I think this is the first time I’ve ever used codswallop in an article).
 Backpacking does NOT have to be expensive.
+In fact, you can even use a tax estimator to adjust your withholdings at work (tax refunds are a great financial boost as far as traveling is concerned).
 You can camp.
 You can stay in hostels.
 You can CouchSurf.
 You can WWOOF (read this).
 Places in Asia like Laos and Cambodia are beautiful AND ridiculously cheap to see and travel.

 This sort of talk is just your subconscious throwing up obstacles to stop you leaving your comfort zone.
 It can be uncomfortable for most people going somewhere new for the first time, but that wears off quickly and you’re left with rewarding experiences, new friends and memorable adventures.